-I used to dread sending home homework and struggled with how to make it work.
+I used to dread assigning homework to young students and struggled with how to make it work.
 I learned over the years that there are some amazing benefits to having homework in kindergarten.

-Homework isn’t all about academics, it’s also about responsibility and life skills.
+Homework isn’t all about academics, it’s also about helping students become responsible, lifelong learners.
 Teaching your students how to “be in charge” of something and take pride in it is an important life skill.
 They begin to learn that it feels good to do a good job and get work done on time!

 I like to talk with my students about what it means to be responsible when doing homework.
 It means that you:

 - Put your name on your paper first

 - Complete all of the work on the page

 - Check your work

 - Turn it into the appropriate place on time